zetaris/lightning-catalog/README.md

 ### Building - backend

-Lightning is built using Gradle with Java 1.8 or Java 11.
+Lightning is built using Gradle with Java 1.8 or Java 11 or Java 17, 19, 19

 * To invoke a build and run tests: `./gradlew build`
 * To skip tests: `./gradlew build -x test -x integrationTest`
 * To fix code style for default versions: `./gradlew spotlessApply`
 * To fix code style for all versions of Spark/Hive/Flink:`./gradlew spotlessApply -DallVersions`
 * To build with spark version profile: `./gradlew clean build -DdefaultSparkMajorVersion=3.4 -DdefaultSparkVersion=3.4.2`
+* distribution package is found `lightning-metastore/spark/spark_version(v3.4, v3.5)/spark-runtime/build/distributions`

+### Building - frontend & backend

+Lightning provides build.sh to build both frontend and backend.
+* `build.sh` takes all parameters from the above backend build param
-* distribution package is found `lightning-metastore/spark/spark_version(v3.3, v3.4, v3.5)/spark-runtime/build/distributions`=
+* distribution package is found `lightning-metastore/build/lightning-metastore-(spark majer version)-(lightning version).zip`

 ### Execution

-* To run and execute : ./doc/spark-shell/start-thriftserver-ligt.sh

-The script will automatically search for the Spark installation path.
-If it cannot locate Spark, it will download the appropriate version into the doc folder.

-The GUI will be available soon.
-Please stay tuned! :)
+* Copy 3rd party libraries such as JDBC lib into $LIGHTNING_HOME/3rd-party-lib
+* Change the following two parameters in $LIGHTNING_HOME/bin/start-ligt.sh, and run it

 ### Major Features